 Come back next week for a new Wildcard!
-And stay tuned Tuesday for more Evening Shade!
+And stay tuned Tuesday for more sitcom fun!